 Growing Incidence of Seizures of Illegal Cigarettes

-In the recent past, there have been various instances of seizure of illicit cigarettes in the North Eastern part of the country, especially through the porous borders along the Indo Myanmar border.
+In the recent past, there have been various instances of seizure of illicit cigarettes particularly in the North Eastern part of the country, especially through the porous borders along the Indo Myanmar border.
 The Indian Government has taken a serious view of the growing illicit cigarette trade and in the past few years, enforcement agencies have made focused efforts to seize illicit cigarette stocks across the country.

 Over the past few years, the media has reported several cases of evasion of taxes/duties by dealers in illicit cigarettes which came to light because of raids conducted by Directorate General of GST Intelligence (DGGI).